open-education-api/specification/docs/governance/README.md

 ## Community

-Add link or inserted text outlining the role of the Community.
+TBD: Add link or inserted text outlining the role of the Community.
+JH

 ## Working group

-Add link or inserted text outlining the role of the Working group.
+TBD: Add link or inserted text outlining the role of the Working group.
+JH

 ## Bureau Edustandaard